-I have to say that neither Doug nor his film are what I expected.
+I have to say that neither Doug nor his film is what I expected.
 To paraphrase and add to one of the other iTunes film reviewers – what I was expecting was “Wohooo!
 Singularity!”
-But what I got instead was a surprisingly detailed critical examination of the notion of the singularity, by a very honest, open-minded and profoundly human and humanistic film-maker.
+But what I got instead was a surprisingly detailed critical examination of the notion of the singularity, by a very honest, open-minded, and profoundly human and humanistic filmmaker.
 And that made the whole experience uniquely better.

 My two favorite quotes from Doug are: